How to Open a Grocery Store: Business Plan, Budget & Legal Steps

 Here are the key steps:

-• Business Registration and EIN: Register your business with your state and secure an EIN (Employer Identification Number) from the IRS.
+• Business Registration and EIN: Register your business with your state and secure an EIN (Employer Identification Number) from the Internal Revenue Service (IRS).
 This is crucial for hiring employees, paying taxes, and opening a business bank account.

 • Food Safety Certification and Health Permits: If you’re operating in the food industry, you’ll need food safety training and certification for yourself and your staff.
 Local health departments also require health permits to ensure you’re meeting sanitary standards.